Skip to main content

 If you have 14 days: Cover both islands at a purposeful pace.
 The Cook Strait ferry crossing (Wellington to Picton, 3h30) is the bridge.
 See the how many days guide for detailed day-count planning.

 The common mistake: Trying to do both islands in 10 days by car.
 This results in too much driving and too little experiencing.
-If you have less than 12 days, fly one leg to save time.
+If you have less than 12 days, fly one leg to save time — Auckland to Queenstown is ~2h and often cheaper than the time cost of driving.

 The North Island’s must-sees

 Auckland (2 nights minimum): First port of call for most visitors.
-Auckland Museum, Waiheke Island, harbour.
+Auckland Museum, Waiheke Island ferry and wine country, harbour sailing, Sky Tower.
 See the Auckland guide.

 Bay of Islands (2 nights): Paihia as a base.
-Hole in the Rock cruise, Waitangi Treaty Grounds, dolphins, sailing.
+The Hole in the Rock cruise, Waitangi Treaty Grounds (where New Zealand was founded as a nation in 1840), dolphins, and the most beautiful bay clusters in the North Island.
+Worth it

 Rotorua (2 nights): Geothermal landscapes at Wai-O-Tapu and Waimangu; Maori cultural experiences at Te Puia or Mitai; Polynesian Spa.
-One of the best value destinations in the country.
+Worth it One of the best value destinations in the country.

-Taupo (1 night): Huka Falls, Lake Taupo (largest lake in Australasia), optional Tongariro Alpine Crossing.
+Taupo (1 night): Huka Falls, Lake Taupo (largest lake in Australasia by surface area), optional Tongariro Alpine Crossing.
+Worth it

 The South Island’s must-sees